DuyguKayaOzturk/ChurnAnalysis/README.md

 ## Problem:

-**Can you develop a machine learning model that can predict customers leaving the company??**
+**Can you develop a machine learning model that can predict customers leaving the company?**

 - The objective is to predict whether a bank's customers will leave the bank or not.
 - The defining event of customer churn is the closing of the customer's bank account..